Understanding and Implementing the Risk-Need-Responsivity (RNR) Model in Correctional Treatment

 1. Risk Assessment: This is the foundational step.
 Accurate risk assessment tools are used to determine an offender's likelihood of recidivism.
 Various instruments exist, including actuarial scales that use statistical data to predict risk levels.
 These assessments consider factors such as prior convictions, age at first offense, and history of violence.
 The results inform the intensity and type of treatment required.

 3. Treatment Planning: Based on the risk and needs assessment, a personalized treatment plan is developed.
 This plan outlines the specific interventions and strategies that will be used to address the identified criminogenic needs.
 The plan also specifies the intensity and duration of the treatment.
-The plan should be collaborative, involving the offender in the process to foster buy-in and motivation.
+The plan should be collaborative, involving the offender in the process to support buy-in and motivation.

 6. Post-Treatment Support: Support following the completion of the formal treatment program is critical.
 This could include aftercare services, mentoring programs, or continued access to community resources.
 The aim is to help maintain the positive changes achieved during treatment and reduce the likelihood of relapse.